ScilifelabDataCentre/pathogens-portal-visualisations/Vaccine_page/README.md

 **vaccine_heatmap.py** - this script is used to produce a heatmap of vaccine data related to coverage for each dose in each age-group.
 Uses publicly available information.

+**vaccine_heatmap_small.py** - this script is used to produce a heatmap of vaccine data related to coverage for each dose in each age-group.
+Uses publicly available information.
+This is a direct copy of the heatmap described above and featured on the vaccine page, but it is smaller.
+This version is used as an example plot on the front page of the portal, rather than the vaccine page itself.

 **vaccine_indicator_panel_content.py** - this script produces the key values that will be used as indicators on the vaccines web page.

 **vaccine_maps_FoHM.py** - this script produces maps of coverage according to Swedish lan.
 It uses publicly available data from FoHM.